 Terminology systems are increasingly critical components for achieving interoperability across applications in the healthcare domain.
-The role of standard terminologies in achieving interoperability for the purposes of advancing patient care is well documented [1].
+The role of standard terminologies in achieving interoperability for the purposes of advancing patient care is well documented [3].
+Ideally, these clinical terminology standards intend to provide rules to allow for the exchange, integration, and management of electronic clinical information [4].
 The federal government recognizes the benefit of standard terminologies and promotes their development and use.
-The Federal Health IT Strategic Plan 2015-2020 set a strategy to encourage consistent terminology standards implementation in Electronic Health Records (EHR) and encourage use through federal payment policies [2].
+The Federal Health IT Strategic Plan 2015-2020 set a strategy to encourage consistent terminology standards implementation in Electronic Health Records (EHR) and encourage use through federal payment policies [5].
 A standard terminology is one that has wide industry acceptance or use.

 Standards are obtained from a variety of efforts, cover different domains of clinical and nonclinical content relevant to the EHR, and serve various purposes.
 Currently, no one terminology or classification system contains everything that is needed for the medical record.
 Examples of standard terminologies include:

-- Systematized Nomenclature of Medicine-Clinical Terms (SNOMED CT®): a comprehensive clinical terminology, maintained by the International Health Terminology Standards Development Organization (IHTSDO) [3], - Logical Observation Identifiers, Names, and Codes (LOINC®): a terminology for laboratory tests, results, and clinical observations, developed and maintained by the Regenstrief Institute [4], and - RxNORM: a terminology for human clinical drugs, maintained by the National Library of Medicine (NLM) and distributed via the Unified Medical Language System (UMLS) [5].
+- Systematized Nomenclature of Medicine-Clinical Terms (SNOMED CT[®]): a comprehensive clinical terminology, maintained by the International Health Terminology Standards Development Organization (IHTSDO) [6] representing over 300,000 concepts including disorders (22%), procedures (17%), body structures (11%), clinical findings other than disorders (10%), and organisms (10%) [7]; - Logical Observation Identifiers, Names, and Codes (LOINC[®]): a terminology representing about 50,000 clinical and laboratory observations, health measurements, and documents, developed and maintained by the Regenstrief Institute [8]; and - RxNORM: a terminology for human clinical drugs in the U.S representing drug properties such as ingredient, strength, and dose form, maintained by the National Library of Medicine (NLM) and distributed via the Unified Medical Language System (UMLS) [9].